vaspkit/VASPKIT_NatureProtocols/README.md

 ### Citation (Please Cite if Used)

-If you use these examples in your research, please cite:
+If you use VASPKIT code in your research, please cite:

 1. *Wang V., et al.* *Empowering Materials Science with VASPKIT: A Toolkit for Enhanced Simulation and Analysis*. **Nature Protocols**, 2025.